Kaoser-6139/GYM.Mi.Web/README.md

     D --> F[OpenRouter API]
 ```

-The project follows a layered structure to keep the application organized and maintainable.
+The project follows a layered structure to separate responsibilities and keep the application organized.

 ```text
 GYM.Mi.Web